static-analysis-engineering/CodeHawk-CR/README.md

 ### Quick start

 The CodeHawk-C Analyzer consists of two parts:
-- A python front end (this repository) through which all user interaction is performed, and
+- A python/rust front end (this repository) through which all user interaction is performed
 - An ocaml abstract-interpretation engine that powers the analysis.

 To use the CodeHawk-C Analyzer first clone or download the ocaml application